Stein kernels and moment maps: Stein kernels and moment maps

 \subsection{Moment maps}

 In \cite{CK14} (revisited in \cite{San16}, and following earlier works \cite{WZ04, Don08, BB13, Leg16}), the following theorem was established:

-\begin{thm}[Cordero-Erausquin and Klartag 2015] Let $\mu$ be a centered measure, with finite first moment and that is not supported on a hyperplane.
-Then there exists a convex function $\varphi$ such that $\mu$ is the pushforward of the probability measure with density $e^{-\varphi}$ by the map $\nabla \varphi$. \end{thm}
+\begin{theorem}[Cordero-Erausquin and Klartag 2015] Let $\mu$ be a centered measure, with finite first moment and that is not supported on a hyperplane.
+Then there exists a convex function $\varphi$ such that $\mu$ is the pushforward of the probability measure with density $e^{-\varphi}$ by the map $\nabla \varphi$.
+This function $\varphi$ is called the moment map of $\mu$. \end{theorem}

 This result can be seen as a variant of the optimal transport problem, where instead of specifying two measures, we fix a target measure, and look for both an original measure and a transport map while imposing the constraint that the map should be the gradient of the potential of the measure.
 Indeed, here $\nabla \varphi$ is also the Brenier map from optimal transport theory \cite{Vil03} sending $e^{-\varphi}$ onto $\mu$.